aclark4life/resume-2020/README.rst

     http://www.loyola.edu/department/technology-services

     - Provided telephone and in-person technical support to students, faculty, and administrators.
-    - Performed installation, maintenance, and trouble-shooting of hardware and software in labs, offices, and dormitories.
+    - Performed installation and maintenance of computers and software in labs, offices, and dormitories.
     - Installed and configured Sun Microsystems Solaris Unix, Slackware Linux, Redhat Linux and Microsoft Windows workstations and servers.
     - Provided production operations support.